The Catcher in the Rye: Plot

-Holden decides to meet his old classmate, Carl Luce, for drinks at the Wicker Bar.
-Holden annoys Carl, whom Holden suspects of being gay, by insistently questioning him about his sex life.
-Before leaving, Luce says that Holden should go see a psychiatrist, to understand himself better.
-After Luce leaves, Holden gets drunk, awkwardly flirts with several adults, and calls an icy Sally.
-Exhausted and out of money, Holden wanders over to Central Park to investigate the ducks, accidentally breaking Phoebe's record on the way.
-Nostalgic, he heads home to see his sister Phoebe.
-He sneaks into his parents' apartment while they are out and wakes up Phoebe—the only person with whom he seems to be able to communicate his true feelings.
-Although Phoebe is happy to see Holden, she quickly infers that he has been expelled and chastises him for his aimlessness and his apparent disdain for everything.
-When asked if he cares about anything, Holden shares a selfless fantasy he has been thinking about (based on a mishearing of Robert Burns's Comin' Through the Rye), in which he imagines himself as making a job of saving children running through a field of rye by catching them before they fell off a nearby cliff (a "catcher in the rye").
-Phoebe points out that the actual poem says, "when a body meet a body, comin through the rye."
+Throughout the night, Holden has unpleasant encounters with a prostitute named Sunny, and her pimp, Maurice, who ends up in a physical altercation with Holden; a familiar date, Sally Hayes, whom Holden invites to run away with him but is rejected; and an old classmate Carl Luce, whom Holden unrelentingly questions about his sex life.
+Holden eventually gets drunk, awkwardly flirts with several adults, calls Sally again, and runs out of money.

+Nostalgic to see his younger sister Phoebe, Holden sneaks into his parents' apartment while they are out and wakes her.
+Though happy to see him, Phoebe quickly guesses he has been expelled and chastises him for his general aimlessness and disdain.
+When she asks if he cares about anything, Holden shares a fantasy (based on a mishearing of Robert Burns' Comin' Through the Rye), in which he imagines himself saving children running through a field of rye by catching them before they fall off a nearby cliff.
+Phoebe points out that the actual poem says, "when a body meet a body, comin' through the rye."
 Holden breaks down in tears, and his sister tries to console him.

-When his parents return home, Holden slips out and visits his former and much-admired English teacher, Mr. Antolini, who expresses concern that Holden is headed for "a terrible fall".
-Mr. Antolini advises him to begin applying himself and provides Holden with a place to sleep.
-Holden is upset when he wakes up to find Mr. Antolini patting his head, which he interprets as a sexual advance.
-He leaves and spends the rest of the night in a waiting room at Grand Central Terminal, where he sinks further into despair and expresses regret over leaving Mr. Antolini.
-He spends most of the morning wandering Fifth Avenue.
+As his parents return home, he slips out and visits his former English teacher, Mr. Antolini, who expresses concern that Holden is headed for "a terrible fall".
+Mr. Antolini advises him to begin applying himself and provides him with a place to sleep.
+Holden awakens to find Mr. Antolini patting his head, which he interprets as a sexual advance.
+He leaves and spends the rest of the night in a train-waiting room at Grand Central Terminal, sinking deeper into despair.